MajorZiploc/sticker_book_moments/README.md

 - on launch of game: track if a run was occurring, then pick up where the player left off

 - add controller support (and tab support) on ui
-- add music and sound effects
-- update settings page with sliders for music and sound effects

 - flesh out my theme for ui
 - figure out how to run the tweens in parallel rather than using the separate tweens and taking the max timeout to this wait for all of them to finish